“And now abide faith, hope, love, these three; but the greatest of these is love.” -I Corinthians 13:13

 Can God Really Be Trusted?

-In part 2 of this series, I want to look at anxiety from the perspective of a God who loves you with agape, and your experience with the God of agape.
+In part 1 of this series, we looked at what anxiety is and how debilitating it can be.
+In part 2 today, I want to look at anxiety from the perspective of a God who loves you with agape, and your experience with the God of agape.
 I’ll start with a personal journey that led me to experiencing God personally and His agape love for me.

 Everything Changed Over Night